More Info In The 2024 FAQ

 CONSENT

-Response
+Consent Response Team

-During the event, there is always a member of the Consent Team "on call" and team members will also be available for casual conversations about consent.
-If you are in need of help from the Consent Team you can ask a ranger or anyone with a radio to contact the “on call” consent team member for you.
+During the event, there is always a member of the Consent Response Team on-call available to take reports or to have casual conversations about consent.
+If you are in need of help from the Response Team you can ask a ranger or anyone with a radio to contact the on-call Response Team member for you.
 You may also submit a written report to the consent report drop box located at the first aid station, which will be checked twice daily.
+Check out the Consent Team page for more detailed information on the Consent Team and the Response Process.

-Education
+Consent Education Auxiliary

 DIRECTIONS